sadnessOjisan/dicola/README.md

 # dicola

-DI COntainer 4 Layered Architecture
+DI COntainer 4 Layered Architecture.

+This DI Container is for Clean Archetechture.
+Only support single depency direction.

+Is it a useless?
+Yes, I think so.
+But it provides DI Container with so tiny bundle size.

 ## install